zbo14/retweak/README.md

 `$ retweak -h`

 ```
-Usage: retweak [options] <url>
+Usage: retweak [options] [command] <url>

 Options:
   -V, --version                  output the version number
   -d, --data <data/@file>        request data to send
   -H, --headers <headers/@file>  request headers to send
+  -j, --json                     write JSON responses to file (only if -o)
+  -k, --insecure                 allow insecure TLS connection
   -l, --list <values/@file>      list of values to try
-  -j, --json                     write JSON responses to file (only if -o)
   -o, --output <file>            write all responses to file
   -p, --parallel                 send requests in parallel
   -q, --quiet                    don't show banner and debugging info
   -t, --tweak <part>             part of the request to tweak ["url","method","header","data"]
   -X, --method <method>          request method
   -h, --help                     output usage information

+Commands:
+  methods <url>                  test all HTTP methods
 ```

 `retweak` searches for an asterisk ("\*") in the part of the request you'd like to tweak.
 It then substitutes it with the values in `-l, --list` and sends a request for each substitution.
-When `retweak` receives a new status code, it will report the status code and the corresponding request.
-If you'd like to observe *all* responses (including headers and data), you can write them to a file with the `-o, --output` option.
+If you'd like to review *all* responses in their entirety, you can write them to a file with the `-o, --output` option.
 The responses are plaintext by default, but you can specify `-j, --json` if you'd like the responses in JSON format.

 The CLI adopts some options from [curl](https://curl.haxx.se/) that take a literal value *or* filename as an argument.
 If you'd like to pass a filename, make sure to prepend it with "@" so the CLI knows you meant to pass a filename! **Note:** for output the argument can *only* be a filename so there's no need to prepend with a "@".